nayan-tech/nayan-blog/source/_posts/How-to-add-Lottie-Animation-in-an-Android-app.md

 ---

-Lottie is an 'Android', IOS and React Native library that renders After Effects animations in real time, allowing apps to use animations as easily as they use static images.
+Lottie is an `Android`, IOS and React Native library that renders After Effects animations in real time, allowing apps to use animations as easily as they use static images.

 ![Lottie Animation](/blog/Android/How-to-add-Lottie-Animation-in-an-Android-app/image_1.gif)